T3kton/t3kton.github.io/_sources/contractor/TryIt.txt

 Create an Ubuntu Xenial VM, name it `contractor`, set the fqdn to `contractor.site1.test` Ideally it should be in a /24 network.
 Offset 1 is assumed to be the gateway.
-All these values can be adjusted either in the setupWizzard file before it is run, or after it is setup, you can use the API/UI to edit these values.
+All these values can be adjusted either in the setupWizard file before it is run, or after it is setup, you can use the API/UI to edit these values.
 The DNS server will be set for the contractor VM, and bind on the contractor vm will be set to forward to the DNS server that was originally configured on the VM.